helderlopes/MRC_creator/README.md

 ## Input File Format
 The input file have the same format as the one used in [TrainderDay](https://trainerday.com/)

-You can even copy/paste your workouts from ergdb to a .txt (it work backwards too).
+You can even copy/paste your workouts from TrainerDay to a .txt (it work backwards too).

 The format is simple.
 It consists of two or three (optional) values per line.